SAVA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Cassava Sciences, Inc. Investors With Substantial Losses Have Opportunity To Lea...

-(MENAFN- PR Newswire) NEW YORK, Feb.
-11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Cassava Sciences, Inc. ("Cassava" or "the Company") (NASDAQ: SAVA ) and certain of its officers.
+(MENAFN- EIN Presswire) NEW YORK, Feb.
+11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Cassava Sciences, Inc. (“Cassava” or“the Company”) (NASDAQ: SAVA) and certain of its officers.

 Class Definition: